 The so-called Galapagos Affair gained worldwide attention in 1935.
-After several mysterious events happened amongst mostly german settlers at the island of Floreana in 1934.
-In the course of which three people died under partly unexplained circumstances and three others disappeared without a trace.
+After several mysterious events happened amongst mostly german settlers on the island of Floreana in 1934.
+In its course various people died under partly unexplained circumstances while others disappeared without a trace.

 The media around the globe reported on the events and it spawned several books and movies.

-Starting in the late 1920s, several groups of german dropouts settled on the at that time uninhabited island of Floreana, in the south of the Galapagos archipelago.
+Starting in the late 1920s, several groups of German dropouts settled on the uninhabited island of Floreana, in the south of the Galapagos archipelago.

 Margret was pregnant when arriving in Floreana, and their son Rolf was the first child officially born in Floreana.